Graham · Kintail

 Sgurr Choinnich (Sgurr Choinich) — common questions

 - Sgurr Choinnich (Sgurr Choinich) is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 614m of ascent and takes most walkers 4-7 hours.
-Terrain: Long loch-road drive, then a bothy track and finally trackless steep grass with broken rock above.
+Underfoot: Long loch-road drive, then a bothy track and finally trackless steep grass with broken rock above.

 - Where do I park for Sgurr Choinnich (Sgurr Choinich)?